Accounting Course Offerings

 ACCT 305 Accounting Information Systems

 This course combines methodologies, controls and accounting techniques with information technology.
 Topics include processes and flow of various business transaction cycles, recognition and implementation of internal controls, data integrity and security, database theory and application, and current trends in information systems.
-Prerequisites: BUAD 142, ACCT 325 or ACCT 326, MATH 124 or MATH 131.
+Prerequisites: BUAD 142; ACCT 325; MATH 124 or MATH 131.
 Spring semester.

 ACCT 315 Managerial Cost Accounting (for accounting majors)

 Covers concepts, systems, planning and control, cost behavior and decision making.
 The course integrates both traditional and contemporary issues in cost management and decision making.
-It emphasizes both the preparation of reports and the accountant’s role in the management decision-making process.
+The course emphasizes both the preparation of reports and the accountant’s role in the management decision-making process.
 Students who have already taken ACCT 206 cannot take this course.
-Prerequisites: ACCT 205, BUAD 142 or CSCI 110, MATH 124 or MATH 131, accounting major.
-Corequisite: BUAD 284.
+Prerequisites: ACCT 205; BUAD 142 or CSCI 110; MATH 124 or MATH 131.
+Accounting Major: BUAD 284.
+BUAD 284 can be taken concurrently with ACCT 315.
 Fall semester.

 ACCT 316 Advanced Cost Accounting (two credits)